-- Act No. CCXIX of 2012 (in Hungarian) on wine growers' associations
+- Act No. CCXIX of 2012 (in Hungarian) on wine growers' associations.
 The purpose of the act is to protect the interests of national viticulture, improve wine quality and marketability, develop quality and origin protection, and establish self-governing organizations.
 Wine growers' associations are public bodies and can be established for the promotion of common interests of wine growers and buyers working in one or more villages of the same wine production area, and for the protection of wine origin and quality.
-The act regulates the constitution of wine growers' associations, territorial and national councils, their duties, operation, and membership. - Act No XVIII of 2004 (in Hungarian) on Viticulture and Wine Industry
+The act regulates the constitution of wine growers' associations, territorial and national councils, their duties, operation, and membership. - Act No. CLXIII of 2020 (in Hungarian) on Viticulture and the Wine Industry.
 This act regulates the planting, cultivation, and felling of grapevine; the production, distribution, and inventory of wine products as well as administrative duties and competencies related to viticulture and wine making.
 The act lays down rules of vine growing with special regard to vineyard cadaster and registration, allowed vine species, vineyard planting, and felling.
-It rules wine industry products and regulates certain enological practices (e.g. sugar content, storage, registration, brandy production, and treatment).
-The act deals with the distribution of wine products too.
-It contains detailed rules regarding the certificate of grape and wine origin as well as the external trade.
-It determines the competent authorities for viticulture and the wine industry, their duties and competences (e.g. inspection of plantations, origin and quality control, control of production process, compliance with laws, sanctions and penalties).
-The act lays down food hygiene and sanitary rules and regulates data reporting as well.
+It provides rules for wine industry products and regulates certain enological practices (e.g., sugar content, storage, registration, and treatment).
+The act also deals with the distribution of wine products.
+It contains detailed rules regarding the certificate of grape and wine origin.
+It determines the competent authorities for viticulture and the wine industry, their duties, and competences (e.g., inspection of plantations, origin and quality control, control of production process, compliance with laws, and sanctions).